-- make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs (section 95 of the Local Government Scotland) Act 1973).
-In this Council, that officer is the Chief Finance Officer; - manage its affairs to secure economic, efficient and effective use of resources and safeguards its assets; - ensure the annual accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014 and the Coronavirus (Scotland) Act 2020), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003); and - approve the annual accounts for signature.
+- make arrangements for the proper administration of its financial affairs and to secure that the proper officer of the Council has responsibility for the administration of those affairs (section 95 of the Local Government (Scotland) Act 1973).
+In this Council, that officer is the Chief Finance Officer; - manage its affairs to secure economic, efficient and effective use of resources and safeguards its assets; - ensure the annual accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014) and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003); and - approve the annual accounts for signature.

-I confirm that the Draft Annual Accounts were considered at the meeting of the Audit & Scrutiny Committee on 25 August 2022.
+I confirm that the Draft Annual Accounts were considered by Council at its meeting on 10 August 2023.